-All serious incidents or those where the allegation appears to be well-founded will be discussed with the Principal.
-The Principal may take into account the pupil's disciplinary record and will consider whether the Safeguarding team should be informed and the School's Safeguarding procedures instigated.
+All serious incidents or those where the allegation appears to be well-founded will be discussed with the Deputy Head Wellbeing, Personal Conduct who will in turn inform the Prinicpal.
+The Deputy Head Wellbeing and Personal Concuct and the Principal may take into account the pupil's disciplinary record and will decide if the safeguarding policy needs to be instigated.

-The Principal will determine appropriate sanctions for the perpetrator (in line with the Personal Conduct and Rewards Policy).
+The Deputy Headteacher and the Principal will determine appropriate sanctions for the perpetrator (in line with the Personal Conduct and Rewards Policy).
 Sanctions will be aimed at impressing upon the bully that what they have done is unacceptable, deterring the bully from further bullying and indicating to others that such behaviour is unacceptable.
 The IHM/Head of Sixth Form will instigate appropriate support for both victim and perpetrator.

 Parents will usually be informed and invited to attend a meeting to discuss the matter and its resolution.
-This meeting may be held online.